1 killed, 2 injured in four-car crash on Hull Street Road

 The crash occurred just before 7 a.m. when a Honda Pilot was turning left from westbound Hull Street Road to head south on Chippenham Parkway and was struck by a Jaguar traveling east on Hull Street Road.

+"There's a yield on green sign there but often times they try to beat the traffic,” said Chesterfield Sergeant James Lamb.
+“That's what's the most common cause of crashes there."

-Police say William Colocho, 54, of Colonial Heights, the driver of the Honda Pilot, died.
+Police said William Colocho, 54, of Colonial Heights, the driver of the Honda Pilot, died.

+Investigators believe Colocho did not yield to on-coming traffic when he was hit by the Jaguar.

-Police said the Jaguar turned on its side and hit a Subaru Outback while the Honda Pilot struck a Jeep Cherokee.
+Police said the Jaguar hit a Subaru Outback while the Honda Pilot driven by Colocho struck a Jeep Cherokee eventually landing on its side.

+“It was serious,” said Doug White, who saw the aftermath of the crash.
+“I saw the top of the car crushed in and another car that was badly damaged.”

 The Jeep Cherokee had its roof removed by firefighters to extract the driver, who suffered life-threatening injuries.